 To teach this offense, you must first build and drill the 4-man pattern until it becomes automatic without players having to think.
 After that, we add the high-post player.

 4-Man PatternSee the diagrams below.
-Diagram 1 shows the setup... point guard O1 on top, two wings O2 and O3, and O4 starting on the opposite low block.
+Diagram 1 shows the setup: point guard O1 on top, two wings O2 and O3, and O4 starting on the opposite low block.
 You can run it to either side, but here we start with the pass to the right wing O2.
-As this pass is made, O3 cuts under (or over) O4's screen (which is much like a flex screen) to the ballside block looking for the pass from O2.
+As this pass is made, O3 cuts under (or over) O4's screen (similar to a flex screen) to the ballside block looking for the pass from O2.
 Sometimes this pass is open for the lay-up, but more often it becomes available after a couple ball reversals.

 Meanwhile, O1 cuts inside toward O4 (on the inside) as O4 cuts up.
 O1 and O4 brush shoulders and O1 then makes a quick back-step V-cut (without turning his back to the hoop) to the left wing as O4 cuts to the point.